fluxusfrequency/fluxusfrequency.github.io/source/_posts/2015-01-16-five-ruby-methods-you-should-be-using.markdown

 categories:
 ---

-This post originally appeared on [Engine Yard](https://blog.engineyard.com/2015/five-ruby-methods-you-should-be-using).
+This post was the top featured article in [Ruby Weekly #229](http://rubyweekly.com/issues/229).

-It was also the top featured article in [Ruby Weekly](http://rubyweekly.com/issues/229).
+It was originally published on [Engine Yard](https://blog.engineyard.com/2015/five-ruby-methods-you-should-be-using) and also appeared on the [Quick Left Blog](https://quickleft.com/blog/five-ruby-methods-you-should-be-using/).

 There's something magical about the way that Ruby just flows from your fingertips. why once [said](http://mislav.uniqpath.com/poignant-guide/book/chapter-2.html) "Ruby will teach you to express your ideas through a computer."
 Maybe that's why Ruby has become such a [popular choice](http://blog.codeeval.com/codeevalblog/2014) for modern web development.